All Episodes

 Russia, by the way, has been trying to influence elections in the United States and around the world.

-Going back to the KGB days, going back to the Cold War days, they've not stopped.
+This is what they do going back to the KGB days, going back to the Cold War days.

-And the fact that we we have this vulnerability yet still, you know, at some point you say, shame on you, shame on you, shame on you.
+And the fact that we have this vulnerability yet still, you know, at some point you say, shame on you, shame on you, shame on you.

 That would be David Korn, Michael Lizikoff, Washington Post.